ciesiolka/abc2svg-chisel/README.md

     This script also accepts a parameter `with_source`.
     When this parameter is set, the music source is included before the SVG images of the music.
-An argument `nohead` prevents displaying the source of the first music sequence.
 The music source is displayed in a &lt;pre&gt; element of class `source`.
 The SVG's are included in a &lt;div&gt; of the same class `source`.
     The source may be displayed either above (default) or